Washington lawmakers released drafts of their 2024 budget proposals on Monday. What could be in store for Spokane County?

 * Youth behavioral health: The Senate's operative budget proposal asks the state to spend $6 million in general fund dollars over the next two years on youth behavioral health facilities in Spokane and Clark counties.
 The facilities would be required to offer both inpatient and outpatient care and ensure a minimum of 65% of their patients are Medicaid-eligible.
 Treatment would be available to children with substance use and mental health disorders as well as sexual trauma.

-* Funding for Spokane Civic Theatre: The Senate's capital budget earmarks $1.5 million from state coffers for the nonprofit that operates one of Spokane County's oldest theaters.
+* Continued funding for the Spokane Civic Theatre: The Senate's capital budget earmarks $1.5 million from state coffers for the nonprofit that operates one of Spokane County's oldest theaters.

-* Glen Tana Conservation Area: The capital budget would send $3 million in continued funding to the Glen Tana Conservation Area, a roughly 1,000-acre property just north of Spokane, to be managed by the Spokane Tribe of Indians.
+* Continued funding for the Glen Tana Conservation Area: The capital budget would send $3 million in continued funding to the Glen Tana Conservation Area, a roughly 1,000-acre property just north of Spokane, to be managed by the Spokane Tribe of Indians.

 The Senate's supplemental capital budget would also fund two school sports projects: $150,000 would go to build the Spokane Valley Cross Country Course and $32,000 would go to replace the West Valley Centennial Middle School baseball field's fences and dugout.